 Paper Paper Title Content Duration Weighting

 No. Assessed

-1 Multiple Core only 45 min 30 %
+1 Multiple Core only 45 minutes 30 %

 Choice (Core)

-2 Multiple Core and 45 min
+2 Multiple Core and 45 minutes

 Choice Supplement

 (Extended)

-3 Theory (Core) Core only 1 hr.
-15 50 %
+3 Theory (Core) Core only 1 hour 15 50 %

-min
+minutes

-4 Theory Core and 1 hr.
-15 50 %
+4 Theory Core and 1 hour 15 50 %

-(Extended) Supplement min
+(Extended) Supplement minutes

-6 Alternative to Core and 1 hr.
-20 %
+6 Alternative to Core and 1 hour 20 %

 Practical Test Supplement

 Candidates following the Core curriculum should take paper 1, paper 3 and paper 6.
-Grades C - G will be available to these candidates.
+Grades C-G will be available to these candidates.
 Candidates following the extended curriculum should take paper 2, paper 4 and paper 6.
-The full range of Grades A^ - G will be available to these candidates.
+The full range of Grades A^-G will be available to these candidates.